Ec2coder/platzi_intermediate_courseProject/README.md

 # platzi_intermediate_courseProject

 # Hangman
 ## Hello guys, this is the intermediate course project that i created, it's a hangman game.
-I will upgrade the code until i feel the game are complete. thanks for see it.
+I will upgrade the code until i feel the game is complete. thanks for see it.